Geneviève Abitakijikokwe: Eleven Name Variants

 On August 28, 1805, in the mission church at Oka, an Algonquin woman stood witness at her daughter’s wedding.
 The priest, Father Malard, recorded her name as he heard it: Geneviève Nizik8e, mère de l’épouse — mother of the bride.
 She could not sign.
 She made her mark, and the record moved on.

-What comes before that moment is nineteen years of parish records — nine documents across three parishes, three priests, two naming systems, and more than ten different spellings of a single Algonquian name.
+Thirty-eight years of records.
+Eleven documents across three priests, two naming systems, and more than eleven different spellings of a single Algonquian name.
 It is one of the most complex identification problems I have encountered in any of my research lines, and it matters directly to this series: the woman I have been researching, Marie Josephte Abitakijikokwe — wife of voyageur Gabriel Guilbault — carried the same distinctive family name as Geneviève.

 Before I could understand Marie Josephte, I had to understand Geneviève.